Extreme local extrema of the sine-Gordon field: Proof of the main theorem

-so, it suffices to prove that the probability on the right hand side in \eqref{eq:probability-complements} converges to $0$ as $\epsilon \to 0$.
+and hence, it suffices to prove that the probability on the right hand side in \eqref{eq:probability-complements} converges to $0$ as $\epsilon \to 0$.
 To this end, we first observe that

-Here the second term vanishes when $\epsilon \to 0$ by the convergence of the decomposed sine-Gordon field discussed in \cite{BH2020Max}.
-For the first term, conditioning on $\Gamma_\epsilon^\GFF(\lambda)$, a union bound, Chebychev's inequality and the equality in \eqref{eq:convergence-Xsh} yield
+In the last display the second term vanishes when $\epsilon \to 0$ by the convergence of the decomposed sine-Gordon field shown in \cite[Theorem 3.1 and Lemma 3.5]{MR4399156}.
+For the first term, conditioning on $\Gamma_\epsilon^\GFF(\lambda)$, a union bound and Chebychev's inequality yield